Last updated on December 31, 2020 by Liza Hawkins

 The problem was that Ina’s recipe called for a bechamel base to the stew that is then incorporated with more chicken stock and followed by being baked in the oven with homemade biscuits on top.

-I don’t claim to be a whiz with my slow cooker.
+I don’t claim to be a wiz with my slow cooker.
 I’m a hair more than mediocre, I’d say.
-I’m an average slow cooker user.
+I’m an *average* slow cooker user.

 I couldn’t decide how in the world to translate the next steps of the recipe into something equally delicious cooked anywhere but stove-top and in the oven.